-Once you’ve gotten this form all filled in, email it to our friendly Student Activities Coordinator, Roger.
+Once you’ve gotten this form all filled in, email it to our friendly Sport Development Co-ordinator, Paul.
 He’ll have a look at your form and ask you to come in for a short meeting.

 At this meeting he’ll go through the stuff you’re going to need to know and together you’ll begin to put a plan together for the coming year and write a constitution– it’s not as horrible as it might appear!